 Dr. Danae Gallo González is research associate in Hispanic and Lusophone Cultures and Literatures at the Institut für Romanistik (JLU Giessen).
 Her work has focused on gender and queer studies and exilic life writing in contemporary Spain, and on cultural memory on the Spanish Civil War, Franco’s dictatorship, and the Spanish transition to democracy (mehr …)

 Daniel studied as a scholarship holder from the ‘Hans-Böckler-Foundation’ Sociology, Political Sciences, and Philosophy at the Justus-Liebig-University Gießen, and at the North West University, South Africa, and at the University of the West Indies, Trinidad and Tobago.
-Furthermore, Daniel works as a student assistant and tutor at the Chair of Sociology and the Chair of Social Research Methods at the Justus-Liebig-University.
+Furthermore, Daniel works as a an assistant and tutor at the Chair of Sociology and the Chair of Social Research Methods at the Justus-Liebig-University.
 Besides that, Daniel is actively engaging in the student political representation as anti-racism consultant, and political education officer.

 Dr. Diana Hitzke is assistant professor at the Slavic Department at Justus Liebig University Gießen.
 She received her PhD from Erfurt University in 2013 with a dissertation on Nomadic Writing after the Disintegration of Yugoslavia.
 Her research includes World Literature, Translation, Migration and Multilingual Writing within (Trans-)Slavic contexts.
 She has published book chapters and articles on a number of women writers such as Dubravka Ugrešić, Barbi Marković, Adriana Altaras and Olga Grjasnowa. (mehr …)